 Pressure is also increasing on Asian big cats because of a rapidly growing market for Asian tiger and leopard skins in Tibetan regions, with animals illegally hunted every year throughout their range to meet this market demand.
 In August, in Lhasa, the capital of the Tibet Autonomous Region, TRAFFIC investigators found 23 shops in the city’s main square openly selling skins and parts of tigers and leopards.

 WWF and TRAFFIC are also calling on authorities in the region to curb the demand for Asian big cat skins and parts, and strengthen enforcement efforts along trade routes, in transit markets, and markets in Asia.
+END NOTES:

 • In May 1993, in response to international conservation concern about the threat to rhinoceroses and tigers posed by commercial trade, the State Council of the People's Republic of China issued a ban on trade in rhinoceros horn, tiger bone, and their medicinal derivatives.
 This ban included the removal of these items from the official pharmacies of China, and the cessation of all manufacture and commercial trade within China.